 Kasalanan ba nilang maging basis ng standards ko with how I live now?
 Hindi.
 Ako naman ang nag-set nun ‘di ba?
 Choice ko ‘yun.
 Pero kasalanan ba nilang hindi ako masaya ngayon kasi palagi kong binabase ‘yung happiness ko from those standards?
 Hindi rin.

-It was I who keeps on looking for my past in my present, that’s true.
+It is I who keeps on looking for my past in my present, that’s true.
 But I don’t think I’ll ever be sorry for having my own standards of what will make me happy.
 Sabi nga ng therapist ko – whom I haven’t talked to for monthsss now because it has been great lately pero feeling ko magkikita na naman kami dahil sa post na to – standards are your self-respect to yourself.
 That’s what you allow for yourself, that’s what you’re willing to accept.
 And the people who really wanna be in your life will work hard up to par.

 You don’t lower your standards just because some people can’t reach it.
 Trust me, there are people who will.
 Some will walk through that door easily and some will have to go the extra mile looking for the key, but it won’t matter because in the end, either way will make you happy.